markusmoenig/Eldiron/docs/docs/creator/tools/linedef.md

  Hold **Command (macOS) / Ctrl** while clicking on vertices; on every click, the automatic mode checks if it can close an existing polygon.
 For example, if you have a shape that is not closed, you can add linedefs to this shape to close the shape and create a **sector**.

 This mode fails if you have a grid of existing geometry created by the [Rect Tool](rect).

+In `DETAIL`, the same creation logic applies, but the vertices and linedefs are stored in the active surface profile.

 ## Terrain (Region Maps)